Abdelrhman012/parking-reservations-system/Readme.md

 ![Main Page](image.png)

-- You Can vhange the gate through the url
+- You Can change the gate through the url
 - You Can Navigate to Admin / Employee Pages by Clicking Login and and login with the users in the seed

 ---